reactiveui/website/input/docs/handbook/testing/index.md

 ## Custom Scheduler

-> Scheduling, and therefore threading, is generally avoided in test scenarios as it can introduce race conditions which may lead to non-deterministic tests — [Intro to Rx: Testing Rx](http://introtorx.com/Content/v1.0.10621.0/16_TestingRx.html)
+> Scheduling, and therefore threading, is generally avoided in test scenarios as it can introduce race conditions which may lead to non-deterministic tests — [Intro to Rx @ Testing Rx](http://introtorx.com/Content/v1.0.10621.0/16_TestingRx.html)

-By default, `ReactiveCommand` uses `RxApp.MainThreadScheduler` and `ObservableAsPropertyHelper` uses `CurrentThreadScheduler.Instance`, but you can easily override this behavior:
+By default, `ReactiveCommand` uses `RxApp.MainThreadScheduler` and `ObservableAsPropertyHelper` uses `CurrentThreadScheduler.Instance`, but this behavior can be easily overriden:

 ```cs
 // Inject custom schedulers into your view model.